 All you need to do is decline.
 No need to call the rider and ask about the destination—or worse, accept the trip and then cancel, as many drivers used to do.

 You can also use Uber destinations to target specific areas.
 Is there a game, concert or other big event ending soon?
-You can hit two birds with one stone if you aim for a trip to an area where you’re sure you’ll land your next one quickly.
+You can hit two birds with one stone if you aim for a trip to an area where you’re sure you’ll land another one quickly.
 The same way, you can secure a run to the airport or the train station easier, where you have a good chance to swoop down on your next trip in minutes.

 However, the way home can get tricky.
 What if your last ride is a long one and takes you in the opposite direction?
 You’ll arrive home late and most likely go more with an empty car than you’d be comfortable with.